 Before returning to your home country there are many practical things you will need to do to ensure any loose ends are tied up and returning home is a seamless as possible.
 Below is a list of some points to consider:

 - Book your tickets for travel as early as possible to ensure you get a flight that is convenient for you and not too expensive.
 Shop around for the best price, some travel agents, such as STA Travel, offer deals specifically for students.

 - You will probably have many more belongings now than when you arrived and may need to ship some things home.

 - If you have been working in the UK you may be eligible for a tax or NI refund.
 For more information visit HMRC website.

 - Inform your accommodation provider of your date of departure.
 If you are in private rented accommodation you will likely need to give at least one month notice, so please ensure you inform your landlord as soon as possible.

 You may need to inform the following people of your departure and cancel any dealings you have with them:

 - Electricity/Gas/Water (if living off-campus)

-- Communication companies (e.g. mobile phone)
+- Communication companies such as mobile phone companies

 - Your child’s school